Top 3 Mistakes on a Carnivore Diet (Easy Solutions)

 For some people, dairy is a great addition to their diet and can be a good source of calcium.
 For others like me, the inclusion of any type of diary seems to trigger immunologic reactions.
 I get an itchy beard and scalp, as well as flaky, dry skin when I include butter, ghee, cheese, or milk from any animal in my diet.

-If you do great with dairy (I am jealous of you) feel free to include it on your carnivore diet, and also consider including colostrum, the immunoglobulin-rich first milk from cows and the base of our Immuno milk product.
+If you do great with dairy (I am jealous of you) feel free to include it on your carnivore diet, and also consider including colostrum, the immunoglobulin-rich first milk from cows and the base of our Grass-Fed Colostrum product.
 This stuff is often considered “liquid gold” and contains tons of immune boosting nutrients like the immunoglobulins IgG, IgA, IgM, IgE, and IgM.
 It’s also a rich source of calcium and other minerals, as well as peptides like HGF (hepatocyte growth factor) that have been shown to aid in the healing of leaky gut.

 Colostrum is effective at doses as low as 2 grams, contains very little lactose, and has even been shown to be as effective as a flu vaccination in preventing influenza.